JWU-CW/SIS-Auto/README.md

 ## ✅ What This Does

 - Opens the CWCS SIS website in Chrome.
-- Logs in using test credentials (you can change these).
+- Logs in using provided credentials (you can change these).
-- Clicks on the first student name in the table.
+- Search the student with the provided id
+- Extract information from the profile page of the found student.

 ---